Tomcli/community/teps/0101-env-in-pod-template.md

 -->

 One of the most important motivators for this feature is the ability to eliminate redundant code from the `PipelineRun` as well as `TaskRun` specification.
+On average this can reduce 3-5 lines of yaml per each environment variable per each task in the pipeline.
-In case of complex pipelines, which consist of dozen or even hundreds of tasks, any kind of repetition significantly impacts the final size of `PipelineRun` and leads to resource exhaustion.
+In case of complex pipelines, which consist of dozen or even hundreds of tasks, any kind of repetition significantly impacts the final size of `PipelineRun` and leads to resource exhaustion on the Kubernetes ETCD limitation.

 Besides, users quite frequently are willing to overwrite environment variable values specified in a `stepTemplate` in the single place when running pipelines.